googleapis/google-cloud-dotnet/NEWAPI.md

 The API should be present in the googleapis repo, including:

 - Protos describing the service (e.g. [datastore v1](https://github.com/googleapis/googleapis/tree/master/google/datastore/v1)
-- A YAML file (e.g. [datastore.yaml](https://github.com/googleapis/googleapis/blob/master/google/datastore/datastore.yaml)) containing
-  more general service metadata
-- A GAPIC YAML file (e.g. [datastore_gapic.yaml](https://github.com/googleapis/googleapis/blob/master/google/datastore/v1/datastore_gapic.yaml)
+- A JSON file with gRPC configuration (e.g. [datastore v1](https://github.com/googleapis/googleapis/blob/master/google/datastore/v1/datastore_grpc_service_config.json))
-  containing more semantic information required by the code generator, such as how resources are organized and named

 Check that these files all exist, and check that the C# namespace is appropriate.
 The protos should contain `csharp_namespace` options